curatingbits/blog_api/README.md

 **`GET` - show BlogPost pertaining to BlogPostAuthor**

-> This is a non CRUD action that's available to retrieve a blog post pertaining to an blog_post_author
+> This is a non CRUD action that's available to retrieve a blog post pertaining to BlogPostAuthor

 ```
 /api/v1/blog_post_authors/:author_id/author_blog_posts